Water gel explosive: Preparation

 Water gel explosives are produced by combining nitroparaffins, usually nitromethane, with an aqueous salt solution and a gelling agent.
 These nitroparaffins typically make up most of the water gel explosive.
 Different types of gelling agents are used to create the water gel explosive.
 One agent is insoluble in water, but able to gel with nitromethane.
 The gel used for nitromethane is cyanoethylether, a derivative of galactomannan gum.
 Other agents are water-soluble and are used for the aqueous salt solution.
-As referenced in the first paragraph, water-soluble gums and gel modifiers like guar can be used for the gelling of aqueous solutions.
+As mentioned above, water-soluble gums and gel modifiers (like guar) can be used for the gelling of aqueous solutions.
 When the salt solution and nitroparaffin are gelled, the entire mixture is combined and mixed together until the desired consistency is achieved.
 One characteristic that allows the explosive to work so well is the insoluble nature of the nitroparaffin.
 The effectiveness of the water gels is dependent on the dissemination of salts in the salt solution.
 The particles need to be very small and fine so that they can be dispersed well throughout the solution.
 Some salts that are commonly used include: ammonium nitrate, sodium nitrate, sodium perchlorate and potassium chlorate.
 The sensitivity of the explosive must be increased in order to improve the initiation of the detonation of the explosive.
 There are different techniques for increasing the sensitivity.
 Aluminum or other powdered metals can help increase the sensitivity of the water gel, but increasing the sensitivity also means that the explosives are more combustible.
 Powdered metals have not proven to be completely effective in increasing the sensitivity of the explosive because they do not uniformly mix through the solution.
 They also lose sensitivity as storage time increases.
 Liquid non-self-explosive sensitizers like nitrobenzene and liquid nitrotoluene have not worked well either because they are difficult to hold in suspension.
 Liquid aliphatic mononitrates have been found to work very effectively as sensitizers when they are well mixed in the water gel.